COVID-19 & ONE CARE

 Adult Day Programs are being offered virtually as well as on site with smaller groups of clients.
 We continue to follow up with weekly check-in calls for clients who have chosen not to return to ADP due to COVID-19 and are sending monthly activity packages to clients needing additional support, and to those who are on a waitlist for services to ensure their wellbeing.
 In addition, together with our partners and the LHIN, we are offering In-Home Respite for high need clients who are unable to attend our programs.
 We are also offering overnight respite three nights each week for four clients each night for all of our clients throughout Huron County to provide a much needed respite break for our caregivers.

 Exercise programs are being offered virtually and Friendly Visiting is being done by telephone visits.
 Transportation services are limited to medical rides and essential programs like our Adult Day Programs.
-We have added plexi-glass barriers to the ONE CARE vans and drivers follow strict infection control and sanitization guidelines for every drive.
-At this time we are only using our agency operated vans but we are researching ways to safely re-engage volunteer driving as the lack of this service has had a large impact on the number of rides we are able to provide.
+We have added plexi-glass barriers and both volunteers and ONE CARE drivers follow strict infection control and sanitization guidelines for every drive.
 We are looking forward to the time when we are able to safely provide volunteer transportation again.
 Social work has continued but is being offered by phone in many cases.
 Foot Care is currently running clinics in Stratford.
 The program is hoping to expand its services to offer support to clients who reside in both Perth and Huron County.
 We hope to open the Clinton clinic in the coming months.

 Programs on hold